 - Most efficient inland port system (USACE)

-- Third largest inland port
+- One of the largest inland ports

-- Third highest volume rail hub
+- One of the highest volume rail hubs

 - Third highest volume multimodal hub

 While the St. Louis region may be recognized for its world-class freight assets and efficient movement of freight, it is the diverse available workforce, central location, distribution space, developable land and can-do attitude of its labor force that position the bi-state St. Louis area well for continued growth.

 The COVID-19 pandemic created an inflection point for industrial real estate as companies turn away from a reliance on China and an ‘all eggs in one basket’ approach to manufacturing, which is resulting in supply chains moving and changing, with many returning to the U.S.

 Companies reshoring will be looking for markets that support multiple modes of transportation, coupled with a large enough population to support labor requirements, and the St. Louis region is uniquely poised to meet their needs.
 Additional opportunity can be found in other changes occurring in global freight, including the expanded Panama Canal, the growth of e-commerce, and an expected 45 percent increase in freight volume by 2045 (U.S. DOT 2015).

 Our multi-modal flexibility, agility and accessibility enable the St. Louis region to position itself as a flexible and effective logistics center more immune from supply chain and other disruptions as compared to other regions.
 Its modal agility offers companies certainty and multiple options compared to other metros when faced with severe weather, fluctuations in energy and transportation costs, or shifts in global government regulations or trade.